hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 ```

 The table `fw_router_nat` contains the rules for NAT in one chain.
 The chain
-`postrouting` contains the NAT rules for outgoing traffic: the chain is of type
+`postrouting` contains the NAT rules for outgoing traffic: its type is `nat`
-`nat` and attached to the hook `postrouting`.
+and it is attached to the hook `postrouting`.
 It contains a single rule that
 changes (`masquerade`) the source address of outgoing traffic on the external
 network interface (`oifname "ext0"`) to match the address of that interface.

 The table `fw_router_filter` contains the rules for filtering in three chains.
 The chain `input` contains the rules for incoming traffic that is addressed to
-the node itself: the chain is of type `filter` and attached to the hook
+the node itself: its type is `filter` and it is attached to the hook `input`.
-`input`.
-By default this chain drops all traffic that goes through this chain
+By default this chain drops all traffic that goes through this chain and is not
-and is not explicitly accepted by a rule in the chain (`policy drop`).
+explicitly accepted by a rule in the chain (`policy drop`).
+It contains the
+following rules:

 1. The first rule allows all traffic that is already tracked by connection
    tracking (`ct`) and belongs to or is related to an existing connection (`ct